-Preferred Alternative 2 removes the December 3 closure date and retains the single recreational gag season.
-If neither Alternative 3 nor Alternative 4 are selected in combination with Preferred Alternative 2, the actual season length would be from July 1 through the end of the year (184 days), or when the ACL is reached, whichever occurs first.
-Longer seasons imply a greater potential for gear interaction and negative physical impacts from the types of disturbances discussed above.
-There is overlap in the range of season lengths, but a clear progression exists in season length from Preferred Alternative 2 to Alternative 3 and 4.
-Alternative 3 and 4 would remove the January through June recreational season closure.
 Alternative 3 would open the season on January 1 and close the season when the ACL is projected to be reached.
 Alternative 4 sets the opening date by back calculating the projected season length from December 31.
 Option 3a and Option 4a maintain the February 1 through March 31 closure beyond the 20-fathom boundary while allowing recreational fishing for gag inshore of 20 fathoms (if the season is open during that period).
-Options 3b and 4b remove the 20-fathom boundary closure and allows fishing for gag at any depth (if the season is open during that period).
+Options 3b and 4b remove the 20-fathom boundary closure and allow fishing for gag at any depth (if the season is open during that period).
 Option 3c and 4c close the harvest of gag in all federal waters from February 1 through March 31.
 The numbers of days in the recreational gag season for Action 1, Preferred Alternative 2, and the Action 3 alternatives with the various options are described (Tables 2.3.1 and 2.3.2.) in conjunction with Action 3, Preferred Alternative 2.
-Option 3a or 4a would result in the longest season (343 days or 329 days) under all combinations of size limits, and would be expected to result in the most gear interaction and negative physical environment impacts, while Options 3c and 4c (306 days) would be expected to result in the shortest season and the least gear interactions, and less negative physical environment impacts than Options 3a, 3b, 3c, 4a, and 4b.
-Alternative 4 with a 22 inch TL size limit would result in the same number of days (218 days) for all options.
+Option 3a or 4a would result in the longest season (estimated at 343 days or 329 days) under all combinations of size limits, and would be expected to result in the most gear interaction and negative physical environment impacts, while Options 3c and 4c (estimated at 306 days) would be expected to result in the shorter season and the least gear interactions, and less negative physical environment impacts than Options 3a, 3b, 3c, 4a, and 4b.
+Alternative 4 with a 22 inch TL size limit would result in the same number of days (estimated at 218 days) for all options.

-Preferred Alternative 2 may have indirect effects on the biological environment by allowing a longer season, however, it is not expected to alter the overall execution of the reef fish fishery and therefore is not be expected to have any substantial effects on the physical environment.
+Preferred Alternatives 2 and 5 may have indirect effects on the physical environment by allowing a longer season, however, it is not expected to alter the overall execution of the reef fish fishery and therefore is not be expected to have any substantial effects on the physical environment.